enkidevs/curriculum/Web/HTML/media/video.md

 ---
 ## Practice

+Finish the sentence:

-In order for videos today to be supports on all major web browsers, what two video formats are needed?
+In order for videos today to be supports on all major web browsers you should use either the `???` or `???` format.

-+ .mp4
+* .mp4
-+ .webm
+* .webm
-- h.246
+* h.246
-- codec
+* codec
-- .mp3
+* .mp3
-- .oog
+* .oog

 ---
 ## Revision